This Ruby product review highlights a variety of new intake pathways and shows the expansion of Ruby’s integrated partnerships into 2022.

 - Ruby will also look to launch an integration program with Zapier this year.
 Zapier is an important tool for modern businesses, including law firms, because it can allow two different software applications to trade data points without a direct integration.
 Zapier is a connection hub, and Ruby’s forthcoming partnership with Zapier means that it will plug into more additional software than you can shake a stick at.

-Ruby’s existing integration partnerships also includes case management provider RocketMatter and Nextiva, a VoIP phone service provider.
+Ruby’s existing integration partnerships also include case management provider RocketMatter and Nextiva, a VoIP phone service provider.
 Watch for these partnerships to increase exponentially in the coming year(s).

 Ruby Has Been a Trusted Partner of Law Firms for Most of the 21st Century